keepassxreboot/keepassxc/README.md

 ## Contribute

-Coordination of work between developers is handled through the [KeePassX development](https://www.keepassx.org/dev) site.
+Coordination of work between developers is handled through the [KeePassX development](https://www.keepassx.org/dev/) site.
 Requests for enhancements, or reports of bugs encountered, can also be reported through the KeePassX development site.
-However, members of the open-source community are encouraged to submit pull requests directly through GitLab.
+However, members of the open-source community are encouraged to submit pull requests directly through GitHub.

 ### Clone Repository